 Dr Mauro Barelli

-Dr Barelli joined The City Law School in September 2009.
-Previously he taught at Cardiff University, where, in 2012, he also obtained his PhD.
-He teaches Public International Law and International Human Rights Law, and also runs a course on Minority and Indigenous Peoples' Rights for LLM students.
-Dr Barelli has been a visiting fellow at the Lauterpacht Centre for International Law, and has guest lectured at the University of Iceland and the University of Nanjing.
-He is interested in Chinese perspectives on international law, the law on the use of force, and the rights of ethno-cultural groups, especially indigenous peoples.
-His publications include a monograph titled "Seeking Justice in International Law: the Significance and Implications of the UN Declaration on the Rights of Indigenous Peoples".
+Dr Mauro Barelli is a Reader at The City Law School.
+Before joining City in 2009, he taught at Cardiff University, where, in 2012, he also obtained his PhD.
+He teaches Public International Law and International Human Rights Law to LLB students, and runs a course on Minority and Indigenous Peoples' Rights for LLM students.
+Dr Barelli has been a visiting fellow at the Lauterpacht Centre for International Law, and a visiting lectuter at the University of Nanjing, the University of Iceland and the University of Trento.
+He is interested in the rights of ethno-cultural groups, especially indigenous peoples, the law on the use of force and Chinese perspectives on international law.
+His expertise has been sought by national governments, national parliaments and leading international NGOs.
+Governmental institutions, international NGOs and United Nations bodies have all referred to his work.